Edmonton Entrepreneurs Making a Difference

-Of course, the 20-year old natural soap and body care company is also dealing with the pandemic's impact on their business, so they wanted to create a campaign that would both help them continue to engage in a meaningful way with their customers and give back to the community.
+Of course, the 20-year old natural soap and body care company is also dealing with the pandemic's impact on their business, so they wanted to create a campaign that would both help them continue to engage in a with their customers and give back to the community.
 In return for their customers' support, they donate the soap on their behalf and every order they ship comes with free soap samples and lotion.

 This campaign has now become the ongoing "give-back" cornerstone of their business.
 The response to the concept has been overwhelmingly positively, and they are happy to be able to continue helping their partners on the front lines who care for those in need.

 At the beginning of the pandemic, Karen submitted to return to her nursing career to help in the healthcare system - she received letter from head of AHS, Dr. Verna Yui, thanking her for submitting her name.
 Thankfully, they did not need her at that time.